Course Coordinator: Elizabeth Tuters

 Tuesday, 9:30 am – 11:00 am: October 1, 8, 15, 22, 29, November 5, 12, 19, 26, December 3, 2019; January 14, 21, 28, February 4, 11, 25, March 3, 24, 31, April 7, 14, 21, 28, May 5, 12, 2020 (25 seminars)

 Preregistration is required.

-Potential registrants should contact the Course Coordinator for more information, and to set up a brief interview with Elizabeth Tuters, email@example.com.
+Potential registrants should contact the Course Coordinator for more information.
+Elizabeth Tuters, email@example.com.

 For more information about and for registration in the tps&i Extension Programs, Scientific Meetings, Training Programs, Study and Supervision groups and Special Presentations, please visit our website: torontopsychoanalysis.com or email firstname.lastname@example.org